 A key 'driver' of work to establish reasonable growth scenarios was recognition that the Council is continuing to work with the Mayor of London, Transport for London, adjoining local authorities and other key stakeholders to assess the potential impacts of BLE of supporting growth.
+The GLA commented through the Draft Plan consultation (2020): "... there is concern about the lack of a clear and consistent differentiation between the upfront Preferred Approach in the draft Plan, which does 'align' with a scenario without the BLE being delivered, and scenarios supporting the BLE in other parts of the draft Plan and its evidence."

 In turn, a key defining feature of the growth scenarios is the BLE assumption assigned to each.
 "No BLE" is the baseline assumption, but there is also a need to explore scenarios involving BLE Phase 1, which would extend to Lewisham, and BLE Phase 2, which would extend to Hayes via Lower Sydenham via potential stations at Ladywell and Catford Bridge.
 It is recognised that the three BLE scenarios mean that the six scenarios are not all directly comparable, i.e. the six might alternatively be considered three sets of two.